otrv4/otrv4/otrv4.md

 ### Verify a User Profile Signature

-The user profile signature is verified as defined in RFC 8032 [\[9\]](#references), section 5.2.7.
+The User Profile signature is verified as defined in RFC 8032 [\[9\]](#references), section 5.2.7.
 It works as follows:

 ```